 - Contractual Limitations: The limitations of the ASFU license are defined in a contract (APRF) between Oracle and the Oracle ISV that has entered into the Oracle agreement.

 - Integration with Non-Oracle Applications: You can integrate non-Oracle Application Specific applications into the solution using Oracle ASFU licenses.
 However, any connection to the Oracle software must be made via an ISV-provided API.
-Direct links between Oracle and third-party software are not allowed in the Application Specific Full Use license model.
+The Application Specific Full Use license model does not allow direct links between Oracle and third-party software.

-Oracle Application Specific Full use end customers can for a fee migrate/upgrade the licenses to full use licenses and re-use the licenses for other applications.
+For a fee, Oracle Application Specific Full-use end customers can migrate/upgrade the licenses to full-use licenses and re-use the licenses for other applications.

 Oracle ASFU technical limitations